ibexa/documentation-developer/docs/guide/displaying_children_of_a_content_item.md

-# Displaying children of a Content item
+# Displaying Content item children

 One of the basic design tasks you may need to complete when creating your website is configuring one page to display all of its children.
-For example you can have a blog display blog posts, or a folder show all articles it contains.
+For example you can have a blog displaying blog posts or a folder showing all articles it contains.

 There are two ways to make a Content item display its children:

 1. [Using the Query Controller](#using-the-query-controller)
 1. [Using a Custom Controller](#using-a-custom-controller)

-This recipe will show how to use both those methods to display all children of a Content item with the Content Type Folder.
+This procedure demonstrates how to use both these methods to display all children of a Content item with the Content Type Folder.

 ## Using the Query Controller

-The Query Controller is a predefined custom content view Controller that runs a Repository Query.
+The Query Controller is a pre-defined custom content view Controller that runs a Repository Query.

-If you need to create a simple Query it's easier to use the Query Controller than to build a completely custom one, as you will not have to write custom PHP code.
+If you need to create a simple Query, it is easier to use the Query Controller than to build a completely custom one, as you will not have to write custom PHP code.
 Like with a [Custom Controller](#using-a-custom-controller), however, you will be able to use properties of the viewed Content or Location as parameters.

 The main file in this case is an `AppBundle/QueryType/LocationChildrenQueryType.php` file which generates a Query that retrieves the children of the current Location.